kamyker/UnityUxmlToCsharp/README.md

 2. If above is not an option and you want to move it to different folder you can manually update generated class with RMB and "Uxml To C#/Update C# class".
 It works as class has hardcoded guid to uxml file.

 # Templates
 Have you read about [UXML Templates](https://docs.unity3d.com/Manual/UIE-WritingUXMLTemplate.html)?
 This project supports something similar.
-Simply add `"style="--csTemplate: PageConverted;"` custom style.
-Whole object with this style will be replace with the template.
-What's interesting is that you can extend PageConverted, add custom logic and still use it the same way!
+Simply add `"style="--csTemplate: <name-of-converted-uxml>;"` custom style.
+Whole object with this parameter will be replaced with the template.
+What's interesting is that you can extend your converted uxml class, add custom logic and still use it the same way!
 This makes parts of your UI properly decoupled.

 ### Example:
 We are going to convert PageConverted to standalone solution and show it 3 times instead of 1 like in previous example.